How do I schedule a tour?

 Our administrative team monitors conditions during any winter storm.
 Very early in the morning, we evaluate the conditions around our building and in your area school district.
 There are times when NHA will be open and your district will be closed.

 Should weather conditions not permit NHA to open, you will be notified through our automated telephone system, “One Call Now” and an announcement via TeacherEase.
-Additionally, you can find school closing information on our web page and recorded on the main line (847.588.0463).
+Additionally, you can find school closing information on our web page and recorded on the main phone message.

-If NHA is closed, all after school activities will also be cancelled.
+If NHA is closed, all after school activities will also be canceled.

 Why do we have third semester or ESY (Extended School Year)?

-- Third semester is for all students enrolled in our program
+- Third semester is available to all students enrolled in our program

 - Provides consistency and structure for students while maintaining their academic and social emotional progress